What is unfair dismissal?

 Can I be sacked for no reason?

-An employment solicitors would advise an employer to give reasons for a dismissal in writing.
+An unfair dismissal lawyers would advise an employer to give reasons for a dismissal in writing.
 An employer should also outline when the employment contract ends, what their notice period is, if there is one and how they can appeal the decision.
 An employee has the legal right to receive in writing within 14 days the reasons for dismissal.

 Example: Gross misconduct sacking